 Residential property owners most contact the Bureau to schedule a ‘Smoke Detector, Carbon Monoxide Detector & Fire Extinguisher Certification’ inspection of their home at time of resale or change of tenant on a rental property.
 This is not the inspection done to get a ‘Certificate of Occupancy’ during construction.
-Inspections are done by appointment only by calling the Bureau or use the link below to take you to our forms page.
-Fill out the application and bring it and the appropriate fee to the office to schedule the appointment.The requirements for certification are listed below.
+Inspections are done by appointment only.
+Please use the Gov-online website to access our online application process, see link below.
+All application must be processed through the on-line system.

 Requirements for Certification: